Kekra

 Kekra (backward-slang for "crack") is a French-Moroccan rapper and singer from Courbevoie, Hauts-de-Seine.
-He is recognized for his anonymity, consistently concealing his face with a mask in music videos and public appearances, with very little known about his personal life.
+He is recognized for his anonymity, concealing his face with a mask in music videos and public appearances, with very little known about his personal life.

 Kekra is also known for his diverse musical style, which blends various subgenres of hip-hop and electronic music, including trap, grime, cloud rap, UK drill, and 2-step garage.
 He is fluent in English and Moroccan Arabic frequently incorporates elements of London's music scene into his work.

 Anonymity

 Kekra's anonymity is a central part of his artistic persona.
 He has offered several reasons for wearing a mask in interviews.
 In one instance, he stated that the music is what matters, not the person behind it.
 In a different interview with Viceland, he claimed he wears the mask "so my mother doesn't find out I'm a rapper; she would be disappointed.
 She'd be ashamed, I think.
 Because I'm ashamed of what I'm currently doing.
 Because rap isn't a real job; rap is shit."
 These comments sparked some controversy within the French rap community.

 During an appearance on the radio show La Sauce, he provided a third explanation, drawing a parallel to a trip he took to Asia where people wore masks to prevent the spread of illness.
 He suggested this symbolized his desire not to "mix with others," a stance he indicated would later change.